Categories

 any:{PAT}

 where {PAT} is my Personal Access Token (which I had recorded).
 On any linux server you can mime encode by running base64.
 Encode is the default action.
-So, echo any:{PAT}|base64 should produce the needed string.
+So, echo -n :{PAT}|base64 should produce the needed string.
+The -n argument is needed or else you may throw in an extra newline character which will definitely produce the wrong conversion!

 Conclusion